Riverton, New Jersey: Local government

 Riverton is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
-The governing body is comprised of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
+The governing body is composed of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Riverton is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

 As of 2024, the mayor of Riverton is Democrat James Quinn, whose term of office ends December 31, 2027.
-Members of the Riverton Borough Council are Council President William Corbi (R, 2024), Kirk Fullerton (R, 2025), James Quinn (D, 2023), Nicole Rafter (R, 2025), Julie Scott (R, 2024) and Edgar Wilburn (D, 2023).
+Members of the Riverton Borough Council are Council President Edgar Wilburn (D, 2026), Scott Reed (R, 2026), Leslie Harrison (D, 2027), Katie Lucas (D, 2027), Joseph Creighton (D, 2028), and Nicole Belolan (D, 2028).

 In January 2016, the borough council selected Kirk Fullerton from three names nominated by the Republican municipal committee to fill the seat expiring in December 2016 that was vacated by Susan Cairns Wells when she took office as mayor.